Quizmania: Presenters

-Chuck Thomas and Stuart Headlam, two of the programme's producers, presented only occasionally.
+Stuart Headlam and Chuck Thomas, two of the programme's producers, presented only occasionally.
 Chuck Thomas's voice could sometimes be heard speaking or giving away clues, when invited by a presenter.

-Tim Lichfield, Lottie Mayor & Kirsty Duffy returned for the first series of the online revival alongside former CITV continuity presenter Andy Jaye.
+Kirsty Duffy, Tim Lichfield and Lottie Mayor returned for the first series of the online revival alongside former CITV continuity presenter Andy Jaye.
 Greg Scott returned to present a US election special on 4 November 2008.

 Featured players

 One of the show's unluckiest players, "Tornado Tom", made it through to the studio on 97 consecutive shows without a single win.
 He eventually broke his losing streak with a £75 win on 12 December 2006.

 On the other hand, regular player "Rob from Norwich" became the show's first big money winner, winning £6,700 on 14 January 2006.
 Some fifteen months later he went on Sky News to defend quiz TV channels and programmes amid mounting controversy of such output.
 Stuart King from East Calder was also a big winner in March 2006, winning £8,000.

-Crazy Nige rang the studio on a regular basis using his catchphrase, "Loving the style of everything, except Greggles".
+Crazy Nige rang the studio on a regular basis using his catchphrase, "Loving the style of everything".